Travel Rewards Doesn't Get Easier Than This: Capital One Venture Rewards Card

 How This Card Works

-The Capital One Venture Rewards card offers double miles on all purchases.
+The Capital One® Venture® Rewards Credit Card offers double miles on all purchases, every day.
 Once earned, these "miles" can be redeemed for a statement credit towards any airfare, hotel, car rental, or cruise.
 Miles are worth one cent each, so each dollar spent returns 2% back in reward value.
 Cardholders simply log into their account on Capital One's website, select travel expenses, and apply for reimbursement.
 In my experience, reimbursement came quickly.

 There is a $59 annual fee for this card that is waived the first year.
 Also, Capital One was the first major credit card issuer to eliminate foreign transaction fees on all of its products.
 Even today, most other credit cards will charge a 3% fee on all transactions processed outside of the United States.

-- Rewards earn points and miles.
+Rewards earn points and miles.
 One of the loopholes of an award program like this is that the airlines and hotels don't know or care that you are traveling for free.
-This means that you can earn points and miles, and be eligible to receive upgrades, just as you normally would with paid travel.
+This means that you can earn points and miles, and be eligible to receive upgrades, on your award travel just as you normally would with paid travel.

-- High interest rates.
-Cardholders can expect a standard APR of 13.9%, 16.9% or 20.9%, based on their creditworthiness.
+High interest rates.
+Cardholders can expect a standard variable APR of 12.9%-22.9%, based on their creditworthiness.
 That said, those who carry a balance should forget about reward cards and look for a product with the lowest possible interest rate.
 This isn't it.

 Who This Card Is Best For